LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 * You create a survey bot in the Conversation Builder application in the same way that you create a custom bot.
 Create the bot and build out its dialog flow, adding the interactions that meet your survey requirements.
 * You can create [versions and releases](conversation-builder-versions-releases.html) of survey bots.

-However, there are a few important ways that survey bots differ from custom bots:
+However, there are a few, important ways that survey bots differ from custom bots:

-* You can only use a subset of the standard interaction types in survey bots; unavailable interactions are disabled to enforce this constraint.
-Also, survey bots have a few interactions that are unique, namely, the CSAT, FCR, and NPS interactions.
+* You can only use a subset of the standard interaction types in survey bots; unavailable interactions are hidden from view.
+Also, survey bots have a few interactions that are unique, namely, the CSAT, NPS, and FCR interactions.
 * Survey bots have a few, additional bot settings that are unique.
 * You *don't* deploy survey bots by creating agent connectors and starting them.
 Instead, survey bots use a simpler "Publish" process.